-This Business Coach includes a sample Business Planner that you can download from bmo.com/business-resources.
+This Business Coach includes a sample Business Planner that you can download from bmo.com/main/business/news#tools.
 It has been completed to reflect the outlook of a "typical" company.
-While your business concerns may differ from the entries you see in the example, the Business Planner will work for you as a useful template.
+While your business concerns may differ from the entries you see in the example, the Business Planner can be a useful template.
 It features two main sections.